vguerra/FlightDelayPrediction/report/README.md

 ##### Joining per airport x day
 By joining the flight with the weather data by airport x day, the join is very efficient, and the irrelevant weather data could be filtered afterward.
-Since many flights have to be join with weather from the previous day, the weather data was duplicated before the join (on row for the current day and one row for the day before).
+Since many flights have to be joined with weather from the previous day, the weather data was duplicated before the join (on row for the current day and one row for the day before).
 Days were used, but any duration could have been used, as long as the duration were bigger than the number of hours of weather data to join per flight + the duration of the longest flight.
 This approach is fast, balanced, and scales well, so this was the one used in the end.

 #### Implementation details
-The approach for the join operation requires first to complete/deduplicate the weather data in order to have exactly one weather data per hour/airport.
+The approach for the join operation requires first to completing/deduplicating the weather data in order to have exactly one weather data per hour/airport.
 This is done by grouping all weather data per airport, then, in memory, sorting them in O(log(N)), and iterating over all required hours to output the last available weather data (in O(N)).

-Time zones were not handled explicitly in the code since no comparison of timestamp from two different time zone were done.
+Time zones were not handled explicitly in the code since no comparison of timestamp from two different time zones were done.

 ### Transformation pipeline